paulhibbing/PAutilities/cran-comments.md

+## Resubmission
+This is a resubmission of version 0.1.0.
+The extraneous
+    LICENSE file has been removed.

 ## Test environments

 * local Windows 10 install, R 3.5.0
 * ubuntu 14.04.5 (on travis-ci), R 3.5.2
 * win-builder (devel and release)